pgjdbc/r2dbc-postgresql/README.md

 | `autodetectExtensions` | Whether to auto-detect and register `Extension`s from the class path.
 Defaults to `true`. _(Optional)_
 | `fetchSize`       | The default number of rows to return when fetching results.
 Defaults to `0` for unlimited. _(Optional)_
 | `forceBinary`     | Whether to force binary transfer.
 Defaults to `false`. _(Optional)_
+| `loopResources`   | TCP/Socket LoopResources (depends on the endpoint connection type). _(Optional)_
 | `preparedStatementCacheQueries` | Determine the number of queries that are cached in each connection.
 The default is `-1`, meaning there's no limit.
-The value of `-1` disables the cache.
+The value of `0` disables the cache.
 Any other value specifies the cache size.
 | `options`         | A `Map<String, String>` of connection parameters.
 These are applied to each database connection created by the `ConnectionFactory`.
 Useful for setting generic [PostgreSQL connection parameters][psql-runtime-config]. _(Optional)_
 | `schema`          | The search path to set. _(Optional)_
 | `sslMode`         | SSL mode to use, see `SSLMode` enum.
 Supported values: `DISABLE`, `ALLOW`, `PREFER`, `REQUIRE`, `VERIFY_CA`, `VERIFY_FULL`, `TUNNEL`. _(Optional)_